 Now, we're not naive enough to think that a tube of cream alone can fix fatigue.
 No, it comes down to a combo of an out-of-this-world product and some serious application know-how.
-So, we went to the woman with all the complexion-perfecting answers to get the scoop on the best way to apply your eye cream in order to make your gaze its most gorgeous.
+So, we went to the woman with all the complexion-perfecting answers to get the scoop on the best way to apply your eye cream in order to make your gaze its most rested.

 For anti-aging, here's what she advises: "Start with your inner eye and apply the cream, but do a little press-and-release motion.
-Apply your cream in a few points around the eye, and then using your middle or ring finger, place them in the inner corner of the eye below the brow on the upper lid.
+Apply your cream in a few points around the eye, and then, using your middle or ring finger, place them in the inner corner of the eye below the brow on the upper lid.
 Slightly press and release, working outward.
 Do the same on the bottom, but work from the outer corner to the inner corner."

 According to Czech, with this technique you are working against gravity — and against the lines.
 "When you press your skin, it microscopically stretches, and when you release it grabs the product and draws it into the surface of the skin."
 She advises that this method is better for the evening and with a richer cream, since the focus is anti-aging and hydration.
 As a follow-up, she recommends placing two lukewarm chamomile tea bags on your eyes and laying down for 20 minutes.
 This will provide soothing and anti-redness relief.